GMOD/jbrowse-components/products/jbrowse-cli/README.md

   -c, --currentSession   List out the current default session -h, --help             Show CLI help.
-  -n, --name=<value>     [default: New Default Session] Give a name for the default session -s, --session=<value>  set path to a file containing session in json format
+  -n, --name=<value>     [default: New Default Session] Give a name for the default session -s, --session=<value>  set path to a file containing session in json format (required, unless using
+                         delete/currentSession flags)
       --delete           Delete any existing default session.
       --out=<value>      synonym for target
       --target=<value>   path to config file in JB2 installation directory to write out to